5 Best Strategies for Turning Prospects into Customers

 If you offer a free trial, that time slot is your moment to shine.
 Engage them with tips and tricks about getting the most of your services to move them from prospect to customer.
 Provide them with tutorials and give them statistics about what works best for your clients.

 Social proof is based on the idea that people will conform to social influence in order to be liked by peers, or seem similar to them.
-A great example of this is using client reviews in your marketing efforts to show that there are real people that use your services.
+A great example of this is using client reviews in your marketing efforts to show that there are real people that use your services, such as Google reviews.

-Although it is priceless to have an opportunity to curate the kind of message you want your prospects to receive about you, hearing it from a third-party gives it even more power.
+Although it is priceless to have an opportunity to curate the kind of message you want your prospects to receive about you, hearing it from a third party gives it even more power.
 This is where social proof can be a powerful tool for converting prospects into customers.
 Use these best practices to engage your audience:

 - Provide case studies and reviews.
 When prospects are considering a service or product, they like to see that actual people are using it, and if they are peers, even better.
-You can provide them with social proof in the form of case studies, positive reviews, or endorsements from opinion-makers.
+You can show them social proof in the form of case studies, positive reviews, or endorsements from thought leaders.

 - Show the value of your product.
 People don’t want to feel like they are the only ones left out of the conversation.
 This could be attributed to FOMO (fear of missing out).
-Showing your prospects how your clients simplified a certain process in their day-to-day work obligations may result in an “aha moment” when they realize they can also take advantage of your products and services to better their businesses.
+Showing your prospects how your clients simplified a process in their day-to-day operations may result in an “aha moment” when they realize they can also take advantage of your products and services to better their businesses.

 Our favorite way to use social proof is by creating detailed case studies.
 They should include a description of the situation that your client was in before they started working with you, the description of the process you went through to help them, and the result.

-The result should be shown in more than one way, meaning their return on investment (ROI), as well as an increase in traffic and the human factor—how they got to spend their time more efficiently since you were taking care of the problem at hand.
+The result should be shown in more than one way, meaning their return on investment (ROI) as well as an increase in traffic and the human factor—how they got to spend their time more efficiently since you were resolving the problem at hand.

 We already know that content is king, so don’t try talking your way out of this step in the prospect-to-customer process.
 In most cases, content is up to your marketing team, so this is where your sales team has to cooperate with the marketing team and make sure they have the right content and information for every step of the sales pipeline.

 The easiest way to convert prospects into customers is by being one step ahead and knowing what type of content could persuade certain people.
 This is where your marketing efforts come in handy.